 The music score is also unsubtle, reaching for upbeat glory too often and too loudly.
 The main march theme says ‘Hooray Navy’ even in scenes playing for other moods.
 Would Ford have asked for it to be dialed back a bit, or perhaps removed from some scenes altogether?
 That’s hard to say.
 The director liked his movie scores to reflect obvious sentiments.
 But a few of his more powerful moments play without music.

 We’re told that one of the un-credited writers on the film was Norman Corwin, and that Robert Montgomery directed some scenes after John Ford broke his leg on the set.
 They Were Expendable is one of the finest of war films and a solid introduction to classic John Ford.

 The Warner Archive Collection Blu-ray of They Were Expendable looks as good as the excellent 35mm copies we saw back at UCLA.
-This movie has always looked fine, but the previous DVDs were unsteady in the first reel, perhaps because of film shrinkage.
+This movie has always been great on a screen, but previous DVDs were unsteady in the first reel, perhaps because of film shrinkage.
 The Blu-ray corrects the problem entirely.
 The B&W cinematography has some of the most stylized visuals in a war film.
 Emphasizing gloom and expressing the lack of security, many scenes are played in silhouette or with very low-key illumination, especially a pair of party scenes.
 Donna Reed appears to wear almost no makeup but only seems more naturally beautiful in the un-glamorous but ennobling lighting schemes.
 These the disc captures perfectly.